 Symbols Of Friendship Around The World

-In every culture around the world, friendship has been recognized as one of the greatest goods that a person can have.
-A strong friendship can give us strength and support for good and bad times in life.
+In every culture around the world, friendship has been recognized as one of the greatest goods a person can have.
+A strong friendship can give us support for both the good and the bad times in life.
 Friends keep us from feeling lonely and help us to stay grounded.

 A strong friendship makes a good base for most other types of relationships.
 Romantic partnerships that are grounded in friendship are stronger than those based only on passion.
-Family members who are also our friends can be a rock-solid presence in our life, instead of a yearly holiday obligation.
-Still, some of the best relationships in life remain those with people who are just our friends.
-These relationships can be as permanent as a family, and as close as lovers.
+Family members who are also our friends can be a rock-solid presence in our lives, instead of yearly holiday obligations.
+Still, some of the best relationships in life remain those with people who are our friends.
+These relationships can be as permanent as familial bonds and as close as intimate partnerships.

-In honor of the strength of friendship, cultures all around the world have developed symbols of love and friendship.
+In honor of the strength of these special connections, cultures all around the world have developed symbols of love and friendship.
 Some of these are highly distinct from symbols of romantic love, family, or marriage, while in other cases the same symbols are used for several different kinds of close relationships.

-The same way that many married couples make public their commitment to one another by wearing wedding rings, there are many symbols of friendships from around the world that are meant to be worn.
+Just as many married couples in Western cultures make public their commitment to one another by wearing wedding rings, many symbols of friendships around the world are meant to be worn.
 In subtle or obvious ways, these symbols announce to other people that this person is a treasured friend to somebody else.

-Friendship bracelets are made using macrame, a textile art that originated in South America.
+Friendship bracelets are made using styles of macrame, a textile art that originated in South America.
 They spread to the United States in the 1970s and 1980s, partly from use in protest movements.

 The Celtic Claddagh ring is an instantly recognizable symbol of love, loyalty, and friendship.
-It was developed in the 17th century by a young Irishman who was kidnapped by Mediterranean pirates and sold into slavery.
+According to popular legend, it was developed in the 17th century by a young Irishman who was kidnapped by Mediterranean pirates and sold into slavery.
 While enslaved, he was trained as a goldsmith.
 When King William III negotiated his release, he returned to Ireland with the first Claddagh ring.
 He gave it to his beloved, the woman who had waited faithfully for him for the 14 years of his enslavement.
-Since then, the Claddagh ring has been widely used in Ireland as a wedding ring; an inheritance passed down from mother to daughter and a symbol of enduring loyalty.
+Since then, the Claddagh ring has been widely used in Ireland as a wedding ring—an inheritance often passed down from mother to daughter and a symbol of enduring loyalty.

 No list of symbols of love and friendship would be complete without tattoos.
-Tattoos are a permanent inscription on our bodies, and as such are often used to celebrate relationships that we hope and wish to be permanent.
-People use many different kinds of tattoos to show and celebrate their friendships.
+Tattoos are a permanent inscription on the body, so they can be used to celebrate relationships that we hope and wish to be permanent.
+People use many different kinds of tattoos to show and celebrate friendships.
 Some of the most popular are matching tattoos or tattoos that are two parts of a single image.
-Many of the symbols of friendship in this list can be used as tattoos for a permanent sign of friendship.
+Many of the symbols of friendship in this list can also be used as tattoos for a permanent sign of friendship.

 Not all symbols of friendship are meant to be permanent.
 Sometimes they are small, temporary reminders from one person to another of the love and faithfulness between them.
 Flowers are one such expression of friendship.